trofi/trofi.github.io.gen/posts/267-diving-into-an-ipa-gcc-bug.md

 Note how executable output changes from `GOOD/BAD` to `GOOD/GOOD`.
 It's not supposed to and `gcc-12` never prints `BAD` text.

-## Making sure not many optimization oportunities are left
+## Making sure not many optimization opportunities are left

 Once we have a self-contained example it's useful to apply (or disable) most unrelated optimizations.
 Once again I usually use `-fopt-info` for